KDesp73/Kittify/help/user_manual.md

 will not be possible.
 Information of already scraped songs will appear except for album covers that haven't been downloaded locally

+## Search

+While typing in the search-bar the list will filter anything irrelevant.
+To exit search mode press `ESC` while being focused on the search-bar